Equity CEFs: Count Yourself Lucky If You Own GAB Or GGT (NYSE:GAB)

 Instead, the Board of Directors decided to keep both fund's distributions the same.
 Maybe a sigh of relief for today, but there will be NAV repercussions in the future, IMO.

-That's because the board of directors for the two funds decided to continue the current distribution amount even though both fund's 10% distribution policies called for dramatic reductions for their fourth quarter distributions.
+That's because the Board of Directors for the two funds decided to continue the current distribution amounts even though both fund's 10% distribution policies called for dramatic reductions for their fourth quarter distributions.

-GAB had a $0.15/share distribution for the first three quarters this year and the fourth quarter is suppose to either give a bonus, if the fund's NAV outperforms, or have a mark down if the fund's NAV underperforms.
+GAB had a $0.15/share distribution for each of the first three quarters this year and the fourth quarter is suppose to either give a bonus, if the fund's NAV outperforms and there's more NAV to distribute, or have a mark down if the fund's NAV underperforms.

 You can read all about this in the Press Release.
 The key sentence here is: